Content

 The goal is to enhance user experience by providing quick and responsive access to information, which is crucial for retaining user engagement and satisfaction on your website.

-Recent user research by UXify revealed that site visitors abandon a page at 2.75s and will visit 60% more pages if subsequent pages load in under 3 seconds.
+Recent user research revealed that site visitors abandon a page at 2.75s and will visit 60% more pages if subsequent pages load in under 3 seconds.

 Offering instant experiences also positively impacts how real users interact with your website, leading to passed Core Web Vitals and Largest Contentful Paint specifically.